Call Today! 520.909.7019

 When something traumatic or difficult happens a person may continue to hold onto images, sounds, feelings, sensations, and thoughts.
 It seems that in can be locked inside and cause ongoing discomfort depending on triggers.
 When working through the change process the therapist will do bilateral stimulation or the activation of the right and left hemispheres of the brain.
 This might mean eye movement, hand taps, auditory tones or a combination of them.
 EMDR provides neural integration, which helps to alleviate symptoms and allows a sense of well-being to occur.

 Multi-Family Component Substance abuse effects the entire family, not just the person seeking treatment.
-In order to help the entire family recover, the second and fourth Wednesday of the month family members are invited to attend the sessions.
+In order to help the entire family recover, family members are invited to attend some of the sessions.
 The group will be educated on such subject matters as setting healthy boundaries, the addiction process, co-dependency, family systems, family roles, feeling identification and expression.
 Most clients that come into treatment are often supported by family members that need to understand the disease process and how they can help their loved one heal as well as themselves.

 THE 12 STEP COMPONENT

-In Balance utilizes the many strengths and benefits of 12 step programs such as Alcoholics Anonymous, Narcotics Anonymous and Al-Anon.
-The 12 step component is an essential part of a person's ongoing recovery and sobriety.
+In Balance encourages members to tap into the many strengths and benefits of the 12-step programs Alcoholics Anonymous, Narcotics Anonymous and Al-Anon.
+The community, fellowship, and spirituality of 12-step programs offer an important component for members to maintain ongoing sobriety.

 RED FLAGS FOR RELAPSE INTO SUBSTANCE USE: